 How Long Will My Case Take?

 I’m often asked, “How long it’s going to take to settle my personal injury claim in the state of Utah?”
 The answer to that question depends on the number of factors.
-The main factor is how long it is going to take for you to recover from the injuries that you have sustained.
+The main factor is how long it will take for you to recover from your injuries.
 Minor injuries heal quicker; bigger injuries take a longer amount of time to heal from.

 What we want is for you to get to a stable point where your medical providers have a good understanding of what your injuries are and what it’s going to take for the ongoing care.
 At that point, we’ll gather up the bills and the records that have been produced by your medical providers and we’ll begin to negotiate a settlement with the insurance company.
 Many times we’re able to resolve cases through settlements if the insurance company is able to come to the table with a fair offer.
 In the event they are unwilling to come to the table with a fair offer, we would then file litigation.